Recovering After a Blood Clot: How To Treat Deep Vein Thrombosis

 What Causes a Blood Clot?

 Platelets are the part of your blood that is activated when blood vessels are damaged.
 They release chemicals that attract additional platelets and proteins.
 These substances stick to each other and the walls of your body to effectively plug the leak.
 As more particles get tangled with each other, trapping cells and platelets, the clump (or blood clot) grows rapidly, ensuring the damaged tissue is repaired.
 Then, when it is no longer needed, it breaks up, and your body absorbs the cells again.

 When are Blood Clots Dangerous?

 If a clot blocks blood flow in a vein, it is considered dangerous.
-This is typically a result of a trauma, effects after surgery when a person is immobile for an extended time, or no apparent reason at all.
+This is typically a result of a trauma, effects after surgery when a person is immobile for an extended time, or for no apparent reason at all.
 When clots form in deep veins, it is called Deep Vein Thrombosis (or DVT) and generally occurs in your pelvis, thigh or calf.
 Once dislodged, they can block the flow of blood to the lungs and heart, causing a pulmonary embolism, which can be fatal.
 If you are worried you may have DVT, contact a vein specialist like Dr. Gilvydis for a professional diagnosis.